Kurt Baker (musician)

 Kurt Milton Baker (born January 31, 1987, in Portland, Maine) is an American musician, songwriter, music producer, and multi-instrumentalist.
-He is best known for his work in the Pop-Punk group The Leftovers and his own band The Kurt Baker Band which later went on to be called The Kurt Baker Combo.
+He is best known for his work in the Pop-Punk group The Leftovers and his own band The Kurt Baker Band.

 Overview

 Baker has released several solo projects with his Power Pop group The Kurt Baker Band, which plays punk rock music inspired by pop music of the 1960s, 1970s, and 1980s.

 Baker was the founding member, bass player, singer, & songwriter of the notable pop/punk outfit The Leftovers, which formed in 2002 and released several records on Rally Records, Insubordination Records and Oglio Records.
 The group toured extensively and played London, England's celebrated Roundhouse Theater before disbanding in 2010.

-Baker’s blend of Beach Boys and Beatles-styled melodies has earned him the praise of Larry Livermore (founder of Lookout Records), Ben Weasel (Screeching Weasel) and Jaret Reddick (Bowling For Soup).
+Baker's blend of Beach Boys and Beatles-styled melodies has earned him the praise of Larry Livermore (founder of Lookout Records), Ben Weasel (Screeching Weasel) and Jaret Reddick (Bowling For Soup).
 After the release of The Leftovers' last album, 2009's Eager to Please on Oglio Records, which featured guests ranging from Brett Anderson (The Donnas)) to Coz Canler (The Romantics), and an extensive tour of the US and Europe, Baker decided to focus on going solo.

-Baker’s debut solo EP Got It Covered was released on Oglio Records.
-Produced by Los Angeles based pop producer, Linus of Hollywood, Got It Covered features Baker’s take on some of his favorite Power Pop songs of the 70s and 80s and features guests Kay Hanley (Letters To Cleo) and Adam Marcello (Katy Perry).
+Baker's debut solo EP Got It Covered was released on Oglio Records.
+Produced by Los Angeles based pop producer, Linus of Hollywood, Got It Covered features Baker's take on some of his favorite Power Pop songs of the 70s and 80s and features guests Kay Hanley (Letters To Cleo) and Adam Marcello (Katy Perry).
 Baker also has worked with Tommy Dunbar (the Rubinoos), Kim Shattuck (the Muffs), and Parry Gripp (Nerf Herder).